uiworkspace/uiworkspace/src/uiworkspace-sliders/README.md

 npm i @uiworkspace/sliders
 ```

-## Example usage of the Flixslider component
+## Flixslider component usage

-Your total images should be at least double your specified amount per screen.
+Note: Your total images should be at least double your specified amount per screen.

 ```python
 import { Flixslider } from '@uiworkspace/sliders'